UTSCC09/project-thebigbangthierry/README.md

 The frontend folder was created using create-react-app.
 Making the main language of the program Javascript.
 The main files that are rendered can be found in `./frontend/src`

 The overall design based on folders is as follows:
-- **components** : holds the pages as well as any smaller UI components used inside page
+- **components** : holds the pages as well as any smaller UI components used inside the pages
-- **utils**: holds miscellaneous tools used by the overall structure of the app
+- **utils**: holds miscellaneous tools used by the overall structure of the app (windowsize, dynamicroute)
 - **services**: holds authentication and context components
 - **media**: holds static UI images